 Finding the right therapist can feel daunting, but there are steps to make it easier:

-- Identify your goals: Are you looking for stress relief, trauma recovery, relationship help?
+- Identify your goals: Are you seeking stress relief, trauma recovery, or relationship support?

 - Choose your preference: In-person or online sessions?
 Male or female therapist?